Charlton Heston: World War II service

-Ben-Hur
+1956–1967: Film stardom

 After Marlon Brando, Burt Lancaster, and Rock Hudson turned down the title role in Ben-Hur (1959), Heston accepted the role, winning the Academy Award for Best Actor, one of the unprecedented 11 Oscars the film earned.
 After Moses and Ben-Hur, Heston became more identified with Biblical epics than any other actor.
 He later voiced Ben-Hur in an animated television production of the Lew Wallace novel in 2003.
 Heston followed it with The Wreck of the Mary Deare (1959) co-starring Gary Cooper, which was a box office disappointment.

 Heston turned down the lead opposite Marilyn Monroe in Let's Make Love to appear in Benn W. Levy's play The Tumbler, directed by Laurence Olivier.
 Called a "harrowingly pretentious verse drama" by Time, the production went through a troubled out-of-town tryout period in Boston and closed after five performances on Broadway in February 1960.
 Heston, a great admirer of Olivier the actor, took on the play to work with him as a director.
 After the play flopped, Heston told columnist Joe Hyams, "I feel I am the only one who came out with a profit. ...
-I got out of it precisely what I went in for – a chance to work with Olivier.
+I got out of it precisely what I went in for—a chance to work with Olivier.
 I learned from him in six weeks things I never would have learned otherwise.
 I think I've ended up a better actor."